 Changes in the supply chain world occurring too quickly for you?
-“This path to Supply Chain Excellence will position your organization for success now and into the future,” says Jim Tompkins, president of Tompkins Associates, a Raleigh, NC-based supply chain consulting and material handling integration firm.
-He’s talking about the Top 10 List of Supply Chain Improvement Strategies, designed to transcend the shifts taking place in technology, channel structures, globalization, sourcing, and customer demands, and help you decide on a clear path to improvement.
+“This path to supply chain excellence will position your organization for success now and into the future,” says Jim Tompkins, president of Tompkins Associates, a Raleigh, NC-based supply chain consulting and material handling integration firm.
+He’s talking about the Top 10 List of Supply Chain Improvement Strategies, designed to transcend the shifts taking place in technology, channel structures, globalization, sourcing and customer demands, and help you decide on a clear path to improvement.

-Top 10 Supply Chain Improvement Strategies for 2005 and Beyond
+Top 10 Supply Chain Improvement Strategies

 1. Educate.
 All departments within your link and all links in your supply chain must have a common understanding of the supply chain.

 2. Benchmark.
 Understand how your performance compares to your competitors, to other industries, and to best in class.

 3. Assessment.
 Understand the status of all departments within your link and all links in your supply chain.
 Compare them to the Six Levels of Supply Chain Excellence:

 - Level I, Business as Usual

 - Level III, Visibility